TritonDataCenter/rfd/rfd/0026/README.md

 provisioning of volumes' storage uses the standard VM provisioning workflow.
 That workflow uses packages to determine, among other things, the storage capacity that a storage VM can use.
-As a result, all available volume sizes must be represented by a finite number of existing packages, and are discrete values.
+As a result, all available volume sizes must be represented by a finite number of existing packages, and their storage capacity are discrete values.

 Without exposing the available volume sizes, a user creating a NFS shared volume with a size of 101 GBs would, with the current packages design, actually be billed for a 200 GBs package.
-This doesn't help users making smart decisions about which size to choose for their volumes and potentially leads to a lot of wasted storage space.
+This doesn't help users making smart decisions about which size to choose for their volumes and could potentially lead to several types of problems.

+First, it potentially leads to a lot of wasted storage space.
+Then it seems it coud also surprise users:

+* when backing up that storage: most of the time, they would backup much more storage than they asked for
+* when reaching the limits of the storage capacity they _asked_ for, which wouldn't be the limit of the _actual_ available storage

 There are two different ways of exposing available volume sizes: